d3x0r/STFRPhysics/AI/Revised/weak_field_observational_tests.md

 The parameterized post-Newtonian parameter \(\gamma\) measures the degree to which spatial geometry is deformed per unit mass.
 It enters three observational predictions: light deflection is proportional to \((1+\gamma)/2\), the Shapiro delay is proportional to \((1+\gamma)/2\), and perihelion precession depends on \((2+2\gamma-\beta)/3\).
 In general relativity, \(\gamma=1\) exactly.

 In this framework, \(\gamma=1\) is not a fitted value but a structural consequence of how displacement modifies the vacuum storage medium.
-The displacement field scales both \(\varepsilon_0\) and \(\mu_0\) by the same factor — what the companion dynamics paper calls a Type G (gravitational) modification.
+The displacement field scales both \(\varepsilon_0\) and \(\mu_0\) by the same factor.
 This symmetric scaling leaves the vacuum impedance \(Z_0=\sqrt{\mu_0/\varepsilon_0}\) unchanged while modifying the propagation speed and storage density equally in all directions.
 The equal treatment of the two storage modes is what produces \(\gamma=1\): there is no mechanism within the framework for spatial deformation to differ from temporal deformation at leading post-Newtonian order.

 The best current constraint on \(\gamma\) comes from the Cassini spacecraft's superior conjunction in 2003.
 The measurement tracked the two-way coherent frequency shift of a radio signal passing near the Sun, extracting the time-varying Shapiro delay as the impact parameter changed over several days.
 The result was \(\gamma-1=(2.1\pm2.3)\times10^{-5}\), consistent with \(\gamma=1\).